nicolasmiaguchiku/Feijuca.Auth/docs/docs/feijucaMandatoryConfigs.md

 #### 🛠️ Step 4: Inserting the configurations

 > **Existing realm:** If you already have a realm and want to configure Feijuca there, no problem — it’s fully supported.
+Use configs/existing-realm  to do that.
 > **New realm:** If you want to create a new realm, you can do that as well.
+Use configs/new-realm  to do that.

 🖥️ Body example